-If the Financial Assistance and Planning Office concludes the student will most likely to achieve SAP by the next evaluation period, and the student does, financial aid will be reinstated.
+If Student Central concludes the student will most likely be able to make up progress by the next evaluation period, and the student does, financial aid will be reinstated.
+As with every other student, SAP will be monitored on a period of enrollment basis.
+Only one SAP appeal may be granted.

-The Financial Assistance and Planning Office, in conjunction with the Registrar's Office, may develop an academic plan that will help ensure progress is met within a specified time frame.
+Student Central, in conjunction with the Registrar's Office, may develop an academic plan that will help ensure progress is met within a specified time frame.
 Academic plans are designed to fulfill SAP requirements on an individualized time frame.
 If the student agrees to the terms and conditions and meets the requirements, his/her financial aid will be reinstated.
-SAP will be monitored on a period of enrollment basis. .
+As with every other student, SAP will be monitored on a period of enrollment basis.
+Only one SAP appeal may be granted.